charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 ## The design

+It's probably easiest to understand the overall design of the system by following the lifecycle of a single session.

 [![Diagram showing main components in the system and the steps in data flow](/images/2022/abacus-overview.svg)](/images/2022/abacus-overview.svg)
 _Diagram showing main components in the system and steps in data flow (click to enlarge)_

-It's probably easiest to understand the overall design of the system by following the lifecycle of a single session.

 A _session_ represents a single invocation of Batect - so if you run `./batect build` and then `./batect unitTest`, this will create two telemetry sessions, one for each invocation.

 1️⃣ As Batect runs, it builds up the session, recording details about Batect, the environment it's running in and your configuration, amongst other things.
-It also records particular events that occur, like when an error occurs or when it shows you a "new version available" notification, and captures timing spans for performance-sensitive operations like loading configuration files.
+It also records particular events that occur, like when an error occurs or when it shows you a "new version available" nudge, and captures timing spans for performance-sensitive operations like loading configuration files.

 Just before Batect terminates, it writes this session to disk in the upload queue, ready to be uploaded in a future invocation.

-2️⃣ When Batect next runs, it will launch a background thread to check for any telemetry sessions waiting in the upload queue.
+2️⃣ When Batect next runs, it will launch a background thread to check for any outstanding telemetry sessions waiting in the upload queue.

 3️⃣ Any outstanding sessions are uploaded to Abacus.
 Once each upload is confirmed as successful, the session is removed from disk.